MONEI/docs/docs/testing.md

 Genuine card information cannot be used in test mode.
 Instead, use any of the following test card numbers.

 - For all test card numbers use **12/34** as an expiration date and **123** as CVC code
-- In 3D secure mode, in which buyer authentication is required, the personal identification code is: **123456**

 | CARD NUMBER      | BRAND                      | DESCRIPTION                               |
 | ---------------- | -------------------------- |-------------------------------------------|